vigetlabs/colonel-kurtz/CONTRIBUTING.md

 ### Testing

 Additionally, we aspire for 100% code coverage.
-However 100% code coverage is not an indicator of good testing.
+However 100% code coverage is not a foolproof indicator of good testing.
 Tests that cover as much surface area as possible (for the sake of coverage) should be avoided.
-This is a much softer measure than a style guide, and will fall to code review for enforcement
+This is a much softer measure than a style guide, and will fall to code review for enforcement.

 ### Reviews